FreeBSDTaiwan/portscamp/README.md

 The point is that the participants don't need to install anything, they will have access to a FreeBSD environment using ssh on the local network.

+#### Local communication channel

+This can be an irc channel created on the spot, or whatever other group instant messenging the organizers feel comfortable with.
+The point is to have a place where people can share urls easily.

 #### User accounts

 The local FreeBSD server should be all prepared including the user accounts of the participants.
 To do so, probably it can be convenient to use github for registering participants, and grab ssh public keys from there, but any other method can be setup by the organizers.